The 12 Best Warm Winter Boots to Keep You Toasty in Extreme Cold, Vetted by Editors and Reviewers

 What to Consider When Shopping for Warm Winter Boots

 Keeping your feet warm and protected in winter climates isn't quite as simple as popping the cutest pair of boots into your cart—a little extra research is necessary to ensure you're getting the best boots for you.
-Here are a few things to keep in mind, according to our experts.
+Here are a few things to keep in mind, according to the experts.

 • Consider your climate: "It really comes down to the climate that you'll be wearing them in, and whether you experience mild winters with some low temperatures and sporadic snow or if you'll be battling heavy snow and frigid temps for months," says Greer.

 • Moisture protection is key: "One of the most important features is having some level of water/moisture protection so that your feet stay warm and dry," Greer mentions.
-Riley Goldman says that "non-waterproof styles should be avoided when living in colder, wet climates."
+Goldman says that "non-waterproof styles should be avoided when living in colder, wet climates."

 • How's the insulation?
 "Insulation and shearling linings are great to add another level of warmth," Goldman says.